 Internet sales qualify for the exemption, as long as the item is bought and paid for during the tax holiday.
 Actual delivery or shipping times don't affect the exemptions.
 Additionally, all purchases you make must be for nonbusiness reasons.
 Anyone using a business credit card or checkbook will be charged sales tax.

-For complete details on the Massachusetts sales tax holiday, see the regulation page on it from last year.
+For complete details on the Massachusetts sales tax holiday, see the regulation page.